Azure/Azure-Sentinel/Tools/MDO Power BI Dashboard/Readme.md

 ## Overview

-This report template will give you an example how to use Microsoft 365 Defender Hunting API to built a custom report using Power BI.
+This report template will give you an example how to use Microsoft 365 Defender Hunting API to build a custom report using Power BI.
 This way you can visualise Microsoft Defender for Office 365 (MDO) data based on your organisation needs.

 * It is using Delegated model to connect to the M365D Hunting API.
-No need for app regirstartion simply need an admin account which can run the underlying Hunting queries using the API.
+No need for app registration simply need an admin account which can run the underlying Hunting queries using the API.
 * The built-in Security Reader or Security Administrator role is enough to have the report working for example.
-* This is inteneded to be a template, we encourage everybody to modify queries, visualisations, bring in more data sets based on organisation needs.
+* This is intended to be a template, we encourage everybody to modify queries, visualisations, bring in more data sets based on organisation needs.
 * The “ReadMe” tab of the template files has more information about terminology used in the template.
-* This not intended to be a permanent or complete solution rather show an example how to create custom Microsoft Defender for Office 365 (MDO) reports unsing the hunting API and Power BI.
+* This not intended to be a permanent or complete solution rather show an example how to create custom Microsoft Defender for Office 365 (MDO) reports using the hunting API and Power BI.

 ## Example View of Microsoft Defender for Office 365 (MDO) Detection Details Report